Perennials/logging-node/README.md

 TODO
 ----

-- If logged HTTP rq/rs don't have a name, they should be assigned an numeric name, so they are associated with each other - since the order of receiving the responses is not bound to the order of sending the requests.
 - For some reason `LOG_ALL_ON_ERROR` is much slower than `LOG_ALL`.
 Need to profile.
 - Right now LoggedHttpApp.close() closes the server and if there are unflushed deferred records and they are not of process of being flushed (i.e. there